interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-6-Importing-Shadertoy.md

 If you click on 'iChannel1' in Shadertoy, you'll see it is a texture from the 'Cubemaps' section.
 There is a link to the source:<br> http://www.pauldebevec.com/Probes <br>

 Near the bottom of that page, are cube-format images that we can download.
-The LDR .tif image that matches the one used in the Shadertoy shader is at the bottom right, called `Uffizi.tif`.<br>
+The LDR .tif image that matches the one used in the Shadertoy shader is at the bottom right, called `Uffizi.tif`.
 Download that image. <br>
 Create a `Movie File In` TOP in TouchDesigner and reference the downloaded file.<br>
-Connect the new `Movie File In` TOP to a `Cube Map TOP`. <br>
+Connect the new `Movie File In` TOP to a `Cube Map` TOP. <br>
 Set the `Input Layout` to `Vertical Cross` and connect the 'Cube Map' TOP to the second input of 'glsl1'.

 ![Ex2: Cube Map](../img/12.6_shade/ex2_3.JPG)